 Related Reading: 5 Proven Practices for Managing a Remote Workforce

-6. Partner With an Agency.
+6. Partner With an Agency

 Digital marketing talent is difficult to locate, and even more difficult to attract.
 In a labor-driven marketplace, where employers compete with one another for a limited pool of qualified candidates, it is important that recruiters develop a strategy for success.
-For those looking to build their digital marketing team, it is critical that an organization take advantage of the tools at their disposal - from building a strong employer brand, to building and maintaining a pool of talent, or partnering with the experts at a staffing agency.
+For those looking to build their digital marketing team, it is critical that an organization take advantage of the tools at their disposal - from building a strong employer brand, to building and maintaining a pool of talent, or partnering with the creative recruiters at a staffing agency.